mrolims/pynamicalsys/docs/source/dds_ldi.rst

     ['epsilon_1', 'epsilon_2', 'xi']

 With this information, let's compute the LDI for two different initial conditions, one regular and one chaotic.
-The :py:meth:`LDI <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.LDI>` method is similar to the :py:meth:`lyapunov <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.lyapunov>` method.
+The :py:meth:`LDI <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.LDI>` method is similar to the :py:meth:`lyapunov <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.lyapunov>` method.
 It computes the linear dependence index for a given initial condition, parameters, total time, and number of deviation vectors :math:`k`.
 The `return_history` argument allows us to return the history of the LDI values at specified sample times:

 .. code-block:: python